What Is Smallpox?

 The vaccine is not given to most people.
 It is given to those at risk.
 This includes the military and those who work in high threat areas.

 What Are the Risks Associated With the Smallpox Vaccine?

 A live virus is injected into the skin.
 It is possible to spread it to other areas of the body, or even to other people.
-The injection site must be protected to prevent this from happening.
+To prevent this from happening, the injection site must be protected.

 - Rash and itching

 - Body aches

 More serious, but less common side effects include: